guilhermejbranco/invoicexpress/README.md

 The application is organized in four main components:

 * App.js
+  > Main component, integrates all the sub-components of the application.
   * List.js
       > Responsible for displaying the main list.
   * Filter.js